LukeWood/reef-net/README.md

 - `model` contains the modeling code.
 - `visualize` module to perform visualization.
 - a main driver `train.py` puts it all together to train the model.

+Everything should live in the `reef-net` package except for `train.py`.

+### train.py

+train.py serves as the training entrypoint.
+Some important notes:

+- config is handled by the `ml_collections` library instead of command line flags
+- experiment tracking should be done through [WAndB.ai](wandb.ai).
+I'll create a project for this and set everyone up.
+It makes tracking experiments much easier.

 ### Data Loader